import bisect

 Choose the

-function to use according to the last command-line argument. -
+bisectfunction to use according to the last command-line argument. -

 Print header with name of function selected.

-can be fine-tuned in two ways.
+The behavior of bisect can be fine-tuned in two ways.

-, allow narrowing the region in the sequence to be searched when inserting. lo
+First, a pair of optional arguments, lo and hi, allow narrowing the region in the sequence to be searched when inserting. lo defaults to 0 and hi to the len() of the sequence.

-Their difference is apparent only when the needle compares equal to an item in the list: bisect_right
+Their difference is apparent only when the needle compares equal to an item in the list: bisect_right returns an insertion point after the existing item, and bisect_left returns the position of the existing item, so insertion would occur before it.

-, inserting before or after makes no difference,
+With simple types like int, inserting before or after makes no difference,

 but if the sequence contains objects that are distinct yet compare equal, then it may be relevant.

-is to perform table lookups by numeric values—for example,
+An interesting application of bisect is to perform table lookups by numeric values—for example,

 to convert test scores to letter grades, as in Example 2.